Free Range Chicken Cooked Dog Food

 Chicken breast is included as a high-quality, easily digestible protein source to support muscle maintenance and overall health in pets.
 Its presence also serves as a label-friendly ingredient that appeals to consumers seeking recognisable, premium components in pet food.

-Butternut squash is a plant-derived vegetable belonging to the gourd family, valued for its naturally sweet flavour and vibrant orange flesh.
-It is primarily included in pet food for its rich content of dietary fibre, vitamins A and C, and antioxidants, supporting digestive and immune health.
-Butternut squash is used in its natural, whole food form, ensuring optimal nutrient retention and palatability.
+Butternut pumpkin is a plant-derived ingredient, sourced from the fruit of the Cucurbita moschata species.
+It is included in pet food primarily for its rich content of dietary fibre, vitamins, and antioxidants, supporting digestive health and immune function.
+Butternut pumpkin is used in its natural, whole food form, ensuring pets benefit from its full nutritional profile without synthetic alteration.

-Butternut squash is included as a cost-effective, label-friendly source of carbohydrates, fibre, and vitamins, appealing to health-conscious consumers.
-It also contributes natural colour and palatability to the finished product.
+Butternut pumpkin is included as a cost-effective, label-friendly vegetable that provides natural colour, dietary fibre, and some vitamins, appealing to health-conscious consumers.
+It also serves as a digestible carbohydrate source to support energy needs and product texture.

 Gallus Gallus Domesticus Heart, Poultry Heart, Chicken Offal Heart, Gallus Heart